KOLO - blog about travel, cultures and art of living.

 Nizami Ganjavi

-I was in the kitchen cooking, reminding myself that cooking with love makes the food tastier and the process more enjoyable.
+I was cooking in the kitchen, and reminding myself that cooking with love makes the food tastier and the process more enjoyable.
 However, my inner voice kept protesting, trying to convince me otherwise - that I was stuck in the routine of everyday life and missing out on the most interesting moments.
 My thoughts were interrupted by a phone call from my husband.
 His friends from Tehran had decided to leave the capital and move to the island of Qeshm in the Persian Gulf.
 'They're inviting us to visit,' he said at the end.
 'Sounds great!
 Finally!'
 I exclaimed.

 Read More 0 Comments